mehulagg/gitlab/doc/api/lint.md

 ### Parse a CI Lint response

 To reformat the CI Lint response, you can use `jq`.
-You can pipe the CI Lint response to jq, or store the API response as a text file and provide it as an argument:
+You can pipe the CI Lint response to `jq`, or store the API response as a text file and provide it as an argument:

 ```shell